felipead/soundcloud-code-challenge/README.md

 - Run the server in a container (eg: [Docker](https://www.docker.com)).
 Orchestrate possible dependencies (eg: Redis, RabbitMQ) using [docker-compose](https://docs.docker.com/compose/) or a similar tool.

+- Improve logging and monitoring.
+Add a health status check.
+Collect logs using a proper log store.

 - Write documentation describing the high-level architecture.
 Right now, there's none.
 Sorry about that folks!